delalamo/SAbR/README.md

 It can then be run using the `sabr` command (see below).

-2. Alternatively, SAbR can be directly run with the latest docker container:
+2. ~~Alternatively, SAbR can be directly run with the latest docker container:~~

+❌ _This doesn't currently work.
+Please check back soon!_ ❌

 ```bash
 docker run --rm ghcr.io/delalamo/sabr:latest -i input.pdb -o output.pdb -c CHAIN_ID